canonical/k8s-snap/docs/src/snap/tutorial/add-remove-nodes.md

-# Adding and Removing Nodes
+# Adding and removing nodes

 Typical production clusters are hosted across multiple data centres and cloud environments, enabling them to leverage geographical distribution for improved